awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotworkers/workers_eksctl.md

 draft: false
 ---

 In this section we will use the instance types that we previously selected and request nodegroups that adhere to Spot diversification best practices.
 For that we will use [eksctl create nodegroup](https://eksctl.io/usage/managing-nodegroups/).
-We will use a configuration file to deploy the configuration.
+We will use eksctl configuration files to deploy the configuration.

 We will create first our configuration file:
 ```